adscorp100/mdhomecarebuild/src/content/blog/short-term-restorative-care-strc-complete-guide.md

 - Deconditioning from extended hospital stay
 - Need for rehabilitation support at home
 - Prevention of hospital readmission
+- Maintaining community connections

+It is distinct from other forms of short-term assistance, such as [respite care](/blog/respite-care-meaning-australia-guide), which primarily focuses on providing a break for carers.

 **Functional Decline:**
 - Gradual loss of mobility or strength